aleksbil/python_entry/README.md

 # python_entry
-you need to start somewhere, right? and this is my start with python. just check how you should name your horse!
+you need to start somewhere, right? and this is my start with python.
+*just check how you should name your horse!
+*zombie mode breaker
+*boredom level tracker